canvas-medical/documentation/collections/_api/letter.md

 This API allows customers to create letters.
 The effect of creating a letter is the same as creating a letter in the user interface.
 Content can be added using HTML & CSS.
 Placeholders created in Canvas will not be respected.

 ## Authentication
-The Note API uses the existing OAuth authentication flow from the FHIR API, so you can simply post to the existing auth token endpoint /auth/token/
+The Letter API uses the existing OAuth authentication flow from the FHIR API, so you can simply post to the existing auth token endpoint /auth/token/

-New scopes are introduced: user/Note.read and user/Note.write.
-These scopes will not be in OAuth applications that were created prior to the release of this feature.
-Therefore to get access, you have two options:
+This endpoint is an extension of the note api and uses the user/Note.write scope.
+This scope will not be in OAuth applications that were created prior to the release of the Notes API.
+To get access:

 - Create a new [OAuth application](/api/customer-authentication)
 - Ask Canvas to add the new scopes to an existing OAuth application